Installing WordPerfect 8.1 for Linux on a distro current in 2024 - general considerations

 Current distros

-This page was initially written in July 2019, and has undergone major updating in July 2020 and further updating in March 2021.
-References to current distros should be read as referring to March 2021 and beyond.
+This page was initially written in July 2019, and has undergone major updating in July 2020 and further updating in March 2021 and October 2024.
+References to current distros should be read as referring to October 2024 and beyond.

 Testing in 2019 of the installation procedure by the manual method was carried out by Peter Stone and Leon Goldstein.
 Distros used in this testing were Linux Mint 17.3, 18.3, 19.1, 19.3 and 20-beta; KDE neon 5.16 to 5.19; Kubuntu 19.04 and 20.04; MX-18; Antix 17.4; and OpenSuse 13.1, 15.1 and Tumbleweed.
 No testing was done on distros which were neither debian-based nor rpm-based - such as Slackware or Manjaro.